 3 types of event invitation emails

 Now that you have all the elements to write your invitation, here are a few examples of event emails in action.
+If you’re emailing about an in-person event, use this template to inform attendees about the safety steps you’re taking to reduce the risk of COVID-19 transmission at your event.

 Event email example #1: Inviting new event-goers